Vietnam.vn - Nền tảng quảng bá Việt Nam

 This shows a significant shift in the way the public accesses information, from reading traditional news to consuming video and audio content on social platforms.
 However, this does not mean that traditional journalism will collapse.

-2 3 Americans believe that influential people need to learn something from image 1
+2 3 Americans believe that influential people only need to learn what image 1

 Journalists should combine successful social media influencer strategies with professional journalism skills to attract a wider audience.
 (Photo: ITN)